(Some of you may remember me as Heather B. Hamilton.)

 It was during my stay in Los Angeles that I started this website as a hobby.
 In February 2001, I launched dooce.com as a place to write about pop culture, music, and my life as a single woman.
 I never expected more than a couple of dozen people to read it.
 A year later I was fired from my job for this website because I had written stories that included people in my workplace.
 My advice to you is BE YE NOT SO STUPID.
 Never write about work on the internet unless your boss knows and sanctions the fact that YOU ARE WRITING ABOUT WORK ON THE INTERNET.
 If you are the boss, however, you should be aware that when you order Prada online and then talk about it out loud that you are making it very hard for those around you to take you seriously.

-In fact, five years after checking myself into a hospital we decided to have another baby, and things turned out so much better.
+I’m better now.
+In fact, five years after checking myself into a hospital I decided to have another baby, and things turned out so much better.

 In October 2005 I began running enough ads on this website that my husband was able to quit his office job.
-That’s when dooce.com became my full-time job, and he took charge of the business end of things.
+That’s when dooce.com became my full-time job.

 Which brings us back to professional blogging.
-Yes, there are days when I do not get out of my pajamas, but I suspect that many people who work from home suffer the same luxury.
-Much of my day is spent taking photos, processing photos, writing notes, writing posts, editing posts, reading and answering email, opening mail, processing mail, and pretty much everything else one does when working in an office.
+Yes, there are days when I do not get out of my yoga pants, but I suspect that many people who work from home suffer the same luxury.
+Much of my day is spent writing, editing, more writing, reading and answering email, more email, accounting, admin, and pretty much everything else one does when working in an office.
 Except I have the privilege of working from home, and that means I interact with my kids and dogs quite a bit in between everything else.
-I love what I do and know how lucky I am to be able to do it.

-And I know I couldn’t do it without my fantastic audience, a diverse group of people so generous that I credit them with saving my life during my postpartum depression.
+Regardless, I know that my career and success have been made possible by my fantastic audience, a diverse group of people so generous that I credit them with saving my life during my postpartum depression and many times since.
 Here in this tiny space on the web is an example of just how awesome and life-altering the Internet can be.
+A hobby turned into career turned into community.
+For those of you still here, thanks for sticking around.